-A tenancy agreement is a written agreement between a tenant or resident and a lessor, agent, provider, owner or manager.
+A tenancy agreement is a written agreement between a tenant or resident and a property manager/owner or provider.

 There may also be cases were the agreement is not covered by the Act or there is no written agreement.

-- the name and address of the tenant, and the lessor, agent, provider, owner or manager
+- the name and address of the tenant, and the property manager/owner or provider

 - the dates when the agreement starts and ends (or state that the agreement is periodic)

 - details about how the tenant should pay the rent and how much rent is to be paid

 - details about what the tenant and the property manager/owner or provider can and cannot do, known as ‘standard terms’